apartmentlist/bulk-processor/README.md

   # Note: this must be overridden in a subclass
   #
   # @return [RowProcessor] a class that implements the RowProcessor role
   def self.row_processor_class
     PetRowProcessor
   end

   # @return [PostProcessor] a class that implements the PostProcessor role
   def self.post_processor_class
-    PetPostsProcessor
+    PetPostProcessor
   end

   # @return [Handler] a class that implements the Handler role